brksnmz/brksnmz.github.io/02_research.markdown

 - "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
 (Manuscript in progress). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}

-- "Meritocracy, Status Signalling, and Performance Metrics: Behavioural Responses to Inequality." with Fabien Accominotti.
-(Pre-reg in progress).

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
 (Pre-reg in progress).

 ### Book chapters